jtwotimes/PokeApiNet/README.md

 Pokemon pikachu = await pokeClient.GetResourceAsync<Pokemon>("pikachu");
 ```

 `pikachu.Species` only has a `Name` and `Url` property.
-In order to load this data, an additonal request is needed; this is more of a problem when the property is a list of navigation URLs, such as `pikachu.Moves`.
+In order to load this data, an additonal request is needed; this is more of a problem when the property is a list of navigation URLs, such as the `pikachu.Moves.Move` collection.

 Each navigation object (specifically classes `NamedApiResource` and `ApiResource`) includes a method to help with resolving these resources.
 Example:
 ```cs